 Paniks focus on social issues doesn’t just stop at his artistic expression.
 He prides himself on the work he regularly does with youth and community projects, specifically the NW5 Play Project Youth Centre in North London.
 With the centre being so close to where he still resides to this day, he regularly looks to inspire and support the local youth of his neighbourhood and beyond to use creativity as a positive release of their energy, much in the same way he himself used graffiti when he was younger.

 Panik has developed an artistic flair that’s wholly his own.
 His style pays homage to his roots, fusing London, Parisian and European graffiti styles of the early 00’s alongside a, naturally acquired approach to painting, that dances anywhere between the lines of surrealism, abstract expressionism, American mid-century and psychedelic art.

-Often using mixed media, including his own 35mm photography as a starting point for his work, Paniks art carries the unpredictable and unique every day London energy, informed by 20 years of accumulated artistic and street-level experience, making him the artist and person he is today.
+Using mixed media, including his own 35mm photography as a starting point, Paniks art often highlights the beauty and hidden story behind some of the world’s, seemingly irrelevant, day-to-day features which – combined with a highly developed abstract visual language – creates a unique and unpredictable style, informed by 20 years of accumulated artistic and street-level experience, making him the artist and person he is today.